- 2018 Refurb Home

 Not all the holes in the boom for the REF EHU bracket lined up perfectly.
 One hole had to be re-drilled using a 1/4″ bit.

 This completed the reconstruction of the boom.
-The only other option to consider is the 6-meter passive element.
+The only other option considered was the 6-meter passive element.
 This antenna never had that option.
-If parts can be found in the aluminum junk pile, adding the 6-meter passive element will be considered.
+Since I couldn’t muster up the parts from my junk pile, a 6-meter passive element was not installed.